 These are the average prices across England, Scotland and Wales.
 Your exact rates will depend on where you live.

-How providers split the unit rate and standing charge is up to them, and dependent on the region you live in, but the total cost cannot be higher than the cap.
+How providers split the unit rate and standing charge is up to them, and depends on where you live, but the total cost cannot be higher than the cap.

-The widely reported figure for the price cap (e.g. £1,849 for April to July 2025) is an illustration based on what it might cost over a year, if rates stayed the same, for a household using a medium amount of energy, defined as 11,500kWh of gas and 2,700kWh of electricity per year.
+The widely reported figure for the price cap (£1,641 for April to June 2026) is an illustration based on what it might cost over a year, if rates stayed the same, for a household using a medium amount of energy (defined as 11,500kWh of gas and 2,700kWh of electricity per year).
 This means your bills might look very different depending on your circumstances.

 We've run this electricity price through our appliance test data to show you how much your household appliances will cost to run.

-Between 1 July and 30 September 2025 the average unit rates are as follows:
+Between 1 July and 30 September 2026, the average unit rates will be:

 For direct debit customers: